The Bargello

 What the Uffizi is to painting, the Bargello is to Renaissance sculpture—largely because this actually was the Uffizi's sculpture and applied arts collection, moved here in 1859 after it outgrew the Uffizi space.

 This imposing, castle-like palazzo was built in 1255–1350 as the original "Palazzo del Popolo" seat of government.
-It remained the mayor's office until 1502, when it became a police headquarters and prison until 1859 (see the box below to the right).
+It remained the mayor's office until 1502, when it became a police headquarters and prison until 1859 (see below).

 It now contains the greatest collection of Renaissance sculpture in Florence—in fact, one of the best in all of Italy.